UPDATE: Appreciating and protecting wilderness and wildlife has been in the forefront of our work since 1965.

 Stewardship: Site visits, recording observations, submitting reports – time and locations vary and depend on active campaigns.
 Research specific issues, report writing and working with a staff member.
 Opportunities depend on active campaigns requiring help.

-Come out to learn with us on hikes, at evening programs, weekend workshops, clean-up trips, trail monitoring, trail maintenance, and maintenance of our Cottage School in Calgary’s Hillhurst district.
-The rewards at the top of the tower are vistas that reveal our province’s natural wealth, people who know about wilderness and wildlife and kindred spirits who care about tomorrow.
+Come out to learn with us on hikes, at evening programs, book club, weekend workshops, clean-up trips, trail monitoring and maintenance, and maintenance of our heritage building and gardens at the Hillhurst Cottage School in NW Calgary.